whelew/MineSweeper/README.md

 ### Leader Board

-The Leader Board would show the results of the players final score, this would be based off of their time taken to complete the level.
+The Leader Board would show the results of the player's final score, this would be based off of the time taken to complete the level.

 Here are the list of functions I prenamed:
-- updateLeaderBoard() //This would update the players score and push it into the leaderboard
+- updateLeaderBoard() //This would update the player's score and push it into the leaderboard
 - returnToMainMenu() //User returns to main menu

 ![Wireframe of original Leader Board](/assets/images/leaderboard.png)